Summary

 The main criticisms of the new model have mainly been directed at its evolutionary styling and rather cramped rear seating – Business Car warns that the boot space is not as commodious as quoted and “You’ll probably find the boot less accommodating than those in the BMW X1 or Volvo XC40.”

-As of January 2024, the Range Rover Evoque has a New Car Expert Rating of B, with a score of 67%.
-It scores highly for its low CO2 emissions (thanks to the plug-in hybrid model bringing down the average), while media reviews and safety ratings are decent.
-However, running costs are high and reliability is no better than average.
+As of February 2025, the Range Rover Evoque has a New Car Expert Rating of B, with a score of 66%.
+It scores highly for its low CO2 emissions (thanks to the plug-in hybrid model bringing down the average), while media reviews are decent.
+However, its safety rating is now only average, while running costs are high and reliability are poor.

 Range Rover Evoque highlights